Description

 Scale

-- 12 oz. light beer
+- 12 oz. light beer or NA beer

 - 8 cups water

-- 2 Tbsp. old bay seasoning + more for serving
+- 2 Tbsp.
+Old Bay seasoning + more for serving

 - 2 lemons